kenf1/PyScripts/README.md

 # PyScripts

-Collection of Python scripts written by KF
+A collection of Python scripts written by KF:

-1. **AutoRProj** - A simple Python script to automate the process of creating a new R Project folder with Input and Output subfolders.
+1. **AutoRProj** - A simple Python script to automate the process of creating a new R Project folder with Input and Output sub-folders.
 At the moment, it relies on hard-coded coordinates.
 Will be fixed in upcoming versions.